 Unfortunately we do not collect the samples; we only perform the analysis, meaning we only analyze the collected samples.
 If you need help finding a company in your area that collects the sample, contact our Customer Service department and they can give you recommendations.

 There is no appointment required.
 We are open Monday through Friday from 7:00 AM to 6:30 PM, as well as Saturdays 8:30 AM to 3:30 PM.
 Walk-ins are welcome.

-If you submit a sample on a normal business day (Monday through Friday) before 3:00 PM, your results for a 1 business day are due the following day by 6 PM.
-The cut off time for samples is 3:00 PM and any samples submitted after are as if we received them the next business day.
+If we receive your sample on a normal business day (Monday through Friday) before 3:00 PM, your results for a 1 business day turnaround are due the following business day by 6:00 PM.
+The cut off time for sample receiving is 3:00 PM, and any samples submitted after that time will be treated as if received the next business day.**

-For example, if you submit a sample at 3:05 PM on a Tuesday for a one day, it’s as if we received it on Wednesday, and your results would be due no later than Thursday at 6:00 PM.
-If you submit a sample on Saturday [2 hour and same day turnaround excluded] for a 3 business day turnaround, your results are due the following Thursday no later than 6:00 PM.
-For a five business day, if we received a sample submitted on a Friday, your results are due the following Friday no later than 6 PM since Saturday and Sunday are not included in business days.
+For example, if we receive your sample at 3:05 PM on a Tuesday for a one day, it’s as if we received it on Wednesday, and your results would be due no later than Thursday at 6:00 PM.
+If we receive your sample on Saturday [2 hour and same day turnaround excluded] for a 3 business day turnaround, your results are due the following Thursday no later than 6:00 PM.
+For a five business day, if we receive your sample on a Friday, your results are due the following Friday no later than 6:00 PM since Saturday and Sunday are not included in business days.